Afimico Pululu: Jagiellonia

 On 22 June 2023, Pululu joined Polish Ekstraklasa club Jagiellonia Białystok, signing a two-year deal with an extension option.
 He was given squad number 10.
 He made his debut on 22 July 2023 in a 3–0 away loss to Raków Częstochowa.
 He scored his first goal for Jagiellonia in a 4–1 home win over Puszcza Niepołomice on 29 July 2023.
 During that match, he came off the bench in the 79th minute, scoring a goal two minutes later.
 During the 2023–24 season, Pululu scored 14 goals, 12 in the league and two in the Polish Cup.
 On 7 November 2024, Pululu scored the opening goal in a 3–0 victory over Molde in the UEFA Conference League.

-Pululu became the topscorer of the 2024–25 UEFA Conference League season with 8 goals.
+Pululu became the top scorer of the 2024–25 UEFA Conference League season with eight goals.

+On 21 May 2026, Pululu announced that he would depart the club upon the expiration of his contract in June.
+In total, he made 134 appearances for Jagiellonia, recording 56 goals and 17 assists.

+Al-Hazem

+On 4 August 2026, Pululu signed with Saudi Pro League club Al-Hazem.

 International career

 Born in Angola to parents from the Democratic Republic of the Congo, and raised in France, Pululu is eligible for either country at international level.

 In March 2025, after being approached by both DR Congo and Angola team officials, Pululu chose to represent the latter.
 He received his first call-up for the 2026 FIFA World Cup qualification matches against Libya and Cape Verde to be played on 20 and 25 March, but withdrew from the squad for health reasons on 18 March.

 In May 2025, Pululu reverted his decision to play for Angola and pledged his allegiance to DR Congo, after being persuaded by their assistant head coach Rafael Hamidi Cuadros.
 On 8 May, he was called up for upcoming friendlies against Mali and Madagascar.
 On 7 June, he pulled out of the squad due to an injury.

+In January 2026, Pululu obtained Congolese nationality and was cleared to represent the DR Congo national team.

+He was one of the players who were called up with the DR Congo national team by head coach Sébastien Desabre for the 2027 Africa Cup of Nations qualification matches against Equatorial Guinea (24 September 2026), Zimbabwe (28 September) and the 2 friendlies against Uganda (2 and 5 October).